fountig/int-array-graphs/README.md

 This should be enough to make draw graphs using pen and paper, represent those graphs using the graph methods provided, and try algorithmic experiments.

+You can have more than one edge between two vertices and vertices connected to themselves (loops).

 Usage: